RaihanAkter03/Responsive-Portfolio/README.md

 16. Pseudo classes have  used .

 17. Different color have used .

+18. There are two link added on About me article.